-Red, orange, and amber sea glass are particularly prized.
-Recently on eBay, 11 pieces of red and orange sea glass sold for $170.
+Red, orange and amber sea glass are particularly prized.
+I’ve seen 11 pieces of red and orange sea glass sell for $170 on eBay.

 That stack of old metal license plates in your garage is worth money.
-In a cleaning frenzy last summer, I liquidated 25 plates for $30 on Craigslist.
+In a cleaning frenzy one summer, I liquidated 25 plates for $30 on Craigslist.

 Buyers use license plates to decorate man caves, create art and build cool birdhouses.

-Your great-grandmother’s pair of wire-framed eyeglasses are likely gold-filled, which makes them worth $20-$40.
+Your great-grandmother’s pair of wire-framed eyeglasses are likely gold-filled, which makes them worth $20 to $40.
 Look for the abbreviation “GF” (gold-filled) preceded by a karat rating.

-Gold or not, vintage cat-eye glasses from the 1950s sell well, too.
-Retro fashionistas will pay $30-$50 for ornate examples.
+Gold or not, vintage cat-eye glasses from the 1950s sell well too.
+Retro fashionistas will pay $30 to $50 for ornate examples.

 Readers of a certain age will remember the plastic diamond-shaped hotel keychains (also called key tags or fobs) from the 1960s and ’70s.
 Today, they’re a kitschy collectible.

 Large pieces of driftwood are used in landscaping, furniture construction, terrarium design and taxidermy projects.
-Simple forms fetch $10 to $15, while big, more-interesting shapes can bring $30 and up.
+Simple forms fetch $10 to $15 while bigger, more-interesting shapes can bring $30 and up.